ValeriaFascianelli/valeriafascianelli.github.io/cv-and-publications.md

 ---
 ## CV Summary

 - **Current Position**
+  - Bodini Fellow at the Italian Academy for Advanced Studies at Columbia University, New York (2025-present)
-  Postdoctoral Research Scientist in Computational Neuroscience, Center for Theoretical Neuroscience, Columbia University, New York, USA (2020–present)
+  - Associate Research Scientist in Computational Neuroscience, Center for Theoretical Neuroscience, Columbia University, New York, USA (2025–present)

 - **Education**
   - Ph.D. in Neuroscience, La Sapienza University, Rome, Italy (2020)